Investing in the Success of Our Future

 More than 70% of on-campus students receive funding, including tuition and health insurance.

 Research Assistantships are often awarded to graduate students interested in working on current research projects.
 Keep in mind that grant cycles do not necessarily coincide with application deadlines, so many opportunities are filled from the current application and student pool.
 For questions about specific research opportunities and available funding, contact Forest Biomaterials Faculty members about their individual projects.

 Ongoing Funding Opportunities

-Advanced Forest Materials Fellowship: awarded to a new Forest Materials Ph.D. student to support promising U.S. citizens or permanent residents.
+- Advanced Forest Materials Fellowship: This fellowship is awarded to a new Forest Biomaterials Ph.D. student to support promising U.S. citizens or permanent residents.
 The support package is funded by the USDA and NC State and includes a $25,000 stipend per year, all tuition fees and health insurance for four years, and travel expenses for a research experience abroad.
 Candidates should be interested in the science behind converting natural forest resources to advanced materials to meet societal needs, with a background in chemistry, chemical engineering, material science, wood and paper science or other scientific area.
 Email Dr. Ilona Peszlen, Associate Professor of Forest Biomaterials, for more information.

 - Cellulose Nanomaterials Research Assistantship: This assistantship provides full financial support to new Ph.D. students with a master’s degree in materials science, materials chemistry, polymer engineering, and chemical engineering (or equivalent degree).

 - Sustainability Impact Research Assistantship: This assistantship provides full financial support to new Ph.D. students with a relevant background in business administration, marketing, materials science or other related fields, who also demonstrate a strong interest in driving innovation and competitive advantage through sustainable processes and biomaterials.